Amit Shah to address public meeting in Telangana on Saturday | Politics

 BJP President J P Nadda had attended a public meeting at Mahabubnagar on May 5 as part of Sanjay Kumar's 'padayatra', while Union Minister Bhupender Yadav and other senior leaders had also participated in the foot march.
 Shah's public meeting assumes political significance as BJP is making a determined bid to emerge as the alternative to the ruling TRS in next year's Legislative Assembly elections in the state.

-BJP is buoyed by its successes in the bypolls of Dubbak and Huzurabad Assembly seats and the Greater Hyderabad Municipal Corporation (GHMC) election in 2020 and 2021.
+The BJP is buoyed by its successes in the bypolls for Dubbak and Huzurabad Assembly seats and the Greater Hyderabad Municipal Corporation (GHMC) elections during the last two years.

 The three main players in state politics -- ruling TRS, opposition BJP, and Congress -- have been making efforts to strengthen themselves to perform well in the assembly polls next year.